hexlabsio/http4k-aws-demo/docs/article.md

-# Kotlin and AWS Lambda Title here
+# Creating a Microservice with Http4K and AWS Lambda

-**
+At Hexlabs we have been use have been using AWS lambda functions for number of use cases over the past few years

-At Hexlabs we use have been using AWS lambda functions for lots of use cases. **
+The basic idea is that you deploy code that reacts to a specified event in an AWS envrionment.

-The basic idea is that you deploy code that reacts to a specified event in AWS.
 AWS is then responsible for ensuring that the code to process the event is run in a timely manner.
-If no events take place the code is not run and so there is *no charge.
-On the other side of things if there are a large amount of events happening AWS can quickly spin up many instances of your lambda to cope with the higher workload.
+If no events take place the code is not run and so there is cost for the f.
+On the other side of things if there are a large amount of events happening AWS can quickly spin up many instances of the lambda function to cope with the higher workload.
 From this we get services that are cost effective and scalable with a minimal overhead to support them.

-A lambda functions can be configured to react to an [ever growing list of events]( https://docs.aws.amazon.com/lambda/latest/dg/lambda-services.html) in the AWS ecosystem but we are going to focus on one of the most common use cases, reacting to HTTP requests sent to [API gateway](https://aws.amazon.com/api-gateway).
+A lambda functions can be configured to react to an [ever growing list of events]( https://docs.aws.amazon.com/lambda/latest/dg/lambda-services.html) in the AWS ecosystem but we are going to focus on one of the most common uses, reacting to HTTP requests sent to [API gateway](https://aws.amazon.com/api-gateway).
 An API Gateway can be configured to invoke a lambda function when a specific endpoint and HTTP method is invoked.
-How to configure will be shown later but for now we will look a basic function that can be invokes.
+How to configure will be shown later but for now we will look a at basic function that could be invoked.

 ## Basic API Gateway Lambda
-As each AWS event will contains different information the payloads passed to a lambda function will look very very different.
-AWS  provides a Java SDK to aid handling different events types, it is also possible to create your own handlers that read the events from InputStreams but we will stick with the sdk for a first example.
+As each AWS event will contains different information the payloads passed to a lambda function will look very different.
+AWS  provides a Java SDK to aid handling different events types, it is also possible to create your own handlers that read the events from InputStreams but we will stick with the SDK for a first example.
 Below is a our basic Hello world lambda in Kotlin.

 ```kotlin